 CSB State Hospital Discharge Planning Performance Measures

-Eligible patients will be seen by CSB staff (outpatient therapist, case manager, psychiatrist, etc.) within seven calendar days of discharge from a state hospital (assessments by emergency services are not considered follow-up appointments).
-80% of eligible patients will be seen by a CSB clinical staff member within seven calendar days of the discharge date.
+Eligible patients will be seen by CSB staff (outpatient therapist, Forensic Discharge Planner, case manager, psychiatrist, etc.) within seven calendar days of discharge from a state hospital (assessments by emergency services are not considered follow-up appointments).
+80% of eligible patients will be seen by a CSB clinical staff member within seven calendar days of the discharge date, either in the community or in a local or regional jail

 CSBs will have a state hospital 30 day readmission rate of 7% or below

-Patients followed by CSBs will have an average length of stay on the extraordinary barriers list (EBL) of 60 days or less. *Please note this measure will exclude NGRI patients.
+Civil Patients followed by CSBs will have an average length of stay on the extraordinary barriers list (EBL) of 60 days or less.
 CSBs that serve a population of 100,000 or more will have an average daily census of ten (10) beds or less per 100,000 adult and geriatric population.
 DBHDS shall calculate the CSBs’ average daily census per 100,000 for the adult and geriatric population for patients with the following legal statuses: civil temporary detention order, civil commitment, court mandated voluntary, voluntary, and NGRI patients with 48 hours unescorted community visit privileges.

-All data performance measure outcomes will be distributed to CSBs by DBHDS on a monthly basisil.
+All data performance measure outcomes will be distributed to CSBs by DBHDS on a monthly basis or as available.